ic-Solutions/advantage-seniors/_posts/2020-03-11-ageing-without-children.md

 ### 5. Consider institutionalization

 It is a very hard decision.
 But, again it is necessary and be open about it.
 Running a fully functional home is near to impossible at advancing years.
-Many a time, ageing in place is hard when it comes to a person who is alone and old.
+Many a time, aging in place is hard when it comes to a person who is alone and old.

 The need for skilled care that cannot be afforded by most people within the home environment may also be a consideration for institutionalization again, the old person has reached a point either physically, mentally or even financially where institutionalization needs to be considered.